mattgrogan/mattgrogan.info/content/misc/staff-of-the-year.md

 tags = ["Work"]
 +++

-Today I received GIA's prestigious Staff of the Year award!
+Today GIA awarded me the prestigious Staff of the Year award!
 Many thanks to everyone at the Institute!

 ![Staff of the Year Plaque](/images/staff_of_the_year.jpg)